Ustby, 3-point shooting help UNC upset No. 4 NC State 76-69

-UNC had won just one game since shortly before Christmas, yet responded with a huge performance to upend a top-10 Wolfpack team for the third consecutive season.

-Ustby went 4 for 4 from behind the arc to lead the Tar Heels’ outside shooting.
+“I just challenged them from the beginning that these rivalry games are a sacred part of sports,” second-year coach Courtney Banghart said, adding: “You have to honor that with your energy, and they did that.”

+The Tar Heels (9-8, 4-8 Atlantic Coast Conference) had won just one game since shortly before Christmas.
+And they had made just 30% of their 3-pointers all season.
+Yet they hit a season-best 11 3s on Sunday, including several big ones down the stretch after blowing a 12-point second-half lead against a team coming off a win at No. 1 Louisville.

-Elissa Cunane scored 14 points to lead the Wolfpack (12-2, 7-2), who shot the ball poorly until well into the third quarter as UNC gained confidence by hitting from outside early.
+Elissa Cunane scored 14 points to lead the Wolfpack (12-2, 7-2), though she was limited after halftime by foul trouble before fouling out with 1:36 left.
+And N.C.
+State shot the ball poorly until well into the third quarter after UNC had gained confidence early.

+“We knew it would be a dangerous game,” Wolfpack coach Wes Moore said.
+“Unfortunately, we just didn’t have an answer.”

 N.C.
 State regrouped with a 13-0 run to get back in it and lead 52-49 entering the final quarter.
 But the Tar Heels responded with their own push to go ahead for good, starting with freshman Kennedy Todd-Williams’ 3-pointer near the 9-minute mark.

-UNC went on to hit 5 of 7 3s in that final period, including Ustby feeding Watts for one that made it 69-62 with 2:11 left.
+UNC went on to hit 5 of 7 3s in that final period, including Stephanie Watts hitting one that made it 69-62 with 2:11 left.
 N.C.
 State got no closer than four the rest of the way.

 BIG PICTURE

 N.C.
-State: The Wolfpack’s 74-60 win against top-ranked Louisville on Monday followed a 54-46 win at then-No. 1 South Carolina on Dec.
+State: The Wolfpack’s 74-60 win against the Cardinals on Monday followed a 54-46 win at then-No. 1 South Carolina on Dec.
 3. That made N.C.
 State just the third Division I women’s team in the last 20 seasons to have two wins against a No. 1-ranked team in the same season — and the only one to earn both on the road.
 And it gave N.C.
 State at least a claim to the top spot in Monday’s next poll.
-Yet the Wolfpack stumbled once again against the rival Tar Heels.
+Yet the Wolfpack stumbled once again against the rival Tar Heels, shooting 39% and making 4 of 19 3-pointers.

+“We’re not playing like a great team right now,” Moore said.
+“And we’re definitely not sending a message that we’re unbeatable or anything like that.”

 UNC: The Tar Heels had managed just one win against Notre Dame since beating Wake Forest on Dec.
-20. That stretch included six losses as well as one cancellation in what has been a difficult second year for coach Courtney Banghart.
-But for the second straight year, her team claimed a big rivalry win on their homecourt in the first meeting of the year.
+20. That stretch included six losses as well as two cancellations in what has been a difficult year.
+This one is sure to help ease a bit of that frustration.

+“We came out with with energy right away,” said Watts, who had 17 points.
+“And I think when don’t let teams get off to a great start and let the basket start looking really big from the jump, I think that’s big.”

 UP NEXT